Definition of Capital Adequacy Ratio

 Conclusion

-So, the capital adequacy ratio is a risk measure for the commercial banks that helps the regulatory bodies to keep a close track of the risk level of bank lending.
+So, the capital adequacy ratio is a risk measure for commercial banks that helps the regulatory bodies to keep a close track of the risk level of bank lending.

 Recommended Articles